 - Strengthen your analytical skills and explore ethical concerns that are critical to successful preparation for a wide range of career options and graduate study.

-- Join our close-knit community of faculty and students who participate in lively intellectual and social engagements, such as ClarkWrites (the student-run English Department blog), our annual alumni event ChowderFest, and the yearly Undergraduate Shakespeare Conference.
+- Join our close-knit community of faculty and students who participate in lively intellectual and social engagements, such as ClarkWrites (the student-run creative writing blog), our annual alumni event ChowderFest, and the yearly Undergraduate Shakespeare Conference.